 "If you think you're going to be in a higher income tax bracket when you retire than you are now, you'd be better off making a contribution to a Roth than a traditional IRA," says George Wells, president of Legacy of America, a wealth management firm.
 "If you think you're going to be in a lower tax bracket once you are retired, it's to your advantage to do the traditional IRA."

 Overall retirement savings and goals

 Other considerations are the current state of your retirement savings, how much you think you're going to be able to save and what types of savings you have.

-If you have money in a traditional IRA and have a retirement plan at work, those sources of income will be taxed in retirement at ordinary rates, leaving you with less income from the distributions from those plans, says Charles Cohn, a financial adviser with AXA Equitable in New York.
+If you have money in a traditional IRA and have a retirement plan at work, those sources of income will be taxed in retirement at ordinary rates, leaving you with less income from the distributions from those plans, says Charles Cohn, a financial adviser with AXA Advisors in New York.

 If you haven't saved a lot for retirement, you should consider a traditional IRA if that makes the difference between contributing or not contributing at all, says Wells.
-If you're able to do without the deduction, contributing to a Roth makes sense because your contributions will go farther in retirement on a tax-free basis, says Featheringill.
+If you're able to do without the deduction, contributing to a Roth makes sense because your contributions will go farther in retirement on a tax-free basis, says Featherngill.

 If you have amassed a good-size nest egg and hope to leave money to your heirs, contributing to a Roth IRA versus a traditional IRA would be better, says Cohn.

 Roth IRAs are an excellent estate-planning tool because designated beneficiaries can spread out the required distributions they must take from an inherited Roth IRA throughout their lifetime, says Cohn.